top of page

 Mondays 9 am to 12 pm

-Madai Pichardo obtained her Bachelor’s Degree in social work from Florida Atlantic University in 2016, followed by her Master’s Degree at Barry University, Miami Shores in 2017.
+Curriculum: Trail Guide to World Geography Trail Guide to World Geography will guide students through a tour of the world from a geographical and historical perspective.
+The class will delve into culture, history, and places of interest all around the world while they also read the classic novel, Around the World in Eighty Days by Jules Verne.
+Join this social studies adventure!
+Students Need: Rand McNally Classroom Atlas, Around the World in 80 Days by Jules Verne Optional: The Ultimate Geography and Timeline Guide and Geography Through Art Madai Pichardo obtained her Bachelor’s Degree in social work from Florida Atlantic University in 2016, followed by her Master’s Degree at Barry University, Miami Shores in 2017.
 Madai brings with her social work experiences including but not limited to, foster care, substance abuse, anger management, individual and family therapy.
 She loved teaching at the Green Room south campus last year and building amazing relationships with the kids.
 Her favorite subjects to teach and learn are social studies and language arts.
 Madai is a self-proclaimed foodie and in her free time she enjoys things such as trying new restaurants, traveling with her family, hiking new trails, being out on the water, s’mores by a fire and worshipping with her faith family.
-Course descriptions and curriculum TBA.

 Madai_edited_edited.png